 An initial study published by researchers at the Mayo Clinic in the U.S. compared about 30,000 public health workers in several states that were vaccinated with roughly 30,000 public health workers that were not, and found that mRNA vaccines had an 88% effectiveness in preventing infections.

-All of the studies described here are preliminary, and it is likely that the estimates will shift according to newly obtained data in the coming weeks and months.
-Nonetheless, all of the studies conducted so far, which were performed by independent researchers that employed different approaches and methods, point to the same trend: vaccines are at least 50% effective in preventing infection and over 80% effective in preventing the disease.
+All the studies described here are preliminary, and it is likely that the estimates will shift according to newly obtained data in the coming weeks and months.
+Nonetheless, all the studies conducted so far, which were performed by independent researchers in various countries that employed different approaches and methods, point to the same trend: vaccines are at least 50% effective in preventing illness and infecting others and over 90% effective after the second dose.

 Different studies point towards the same trend: Vaccines are at least 50% effective in preventing infection and over 80% effective in preventing disease | Shutterstock, Toor Kan